stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 17 (P3L4) - Text Browser Exercise (Arch).md

 _To which component would you assign the responsibility of resizeWindow and its indirect effects?_

 `ViewPort` should have the responsibility of `resizeWindow`.

+### Invariant Maintenance Quiz

+_When a user event takes place, such as moving the ScrollBar handle, invariants within the TextBrowser are temporarily broken.
+When a user scrolls, which if the three invariants might break?_

+`displaysDocument` could be broken during scrolling.